 The Antarctic Sound at the tip of the peninsula is also a good location for this species with a number of colonies.

-Highlights where the Adélie Penguin can be seen
+Spots where the Adélie Penguin can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.